Carlo Acutis

 Carlo Acutis (3 May 1991 – 12 October 2006) was an English-born Italian Catholic teenager known for his devotion to the Eucharist and his use of digital media to promote Catholic devotion.
 Born in London and raised in Milan, he developed an early interest in computers and video games, teaching himself programming and web design and assisting his parish and school with digital projects.

 Active in parish life, he served as a catechist and helped inspire several people to convert to Catholicism.
 He later created a website documenting Eucharistic miracles and Marian apparitions.
 He was diagnosed with acute promyelocytic leukaemia and died at the age of fifteen.
-Since his death, his relics have been displayed in Assisi and his exhibitions on Eucharistic miracles have travelled worldwide.
+Since his death, his relics have been displayed in Assisi, and his exhibitions on Eucharistic miracles have travelled worldwide.

-In 2020, he was beatified by the Catholic Church after its recognition of a 2013 miracle in Campo Grande, capital of a Brazilian state attributed to his intercession, and a second miracle in Italy was attributed in 2024.
-Acutis was canonised as a saint on 7 September 2025, alongside Pier Giorgio Frassati.
-Acutis has been referred to as the "patron saint of the Internet", "God's Influencer" and the "first millennial saint".
+In 2020, he was beatified by the Catholic Church after its recognition of a 2013 miracle in Campo Grande attributed to his intercession.
+A second miracle in Italy was attributed to him in 2024, making him eligible for canonisation.
+Acutis was canonised on 7 September 2025, alongside Pier Giorgio Frassati.
+Acutis is the first millennial to become a Catholic saint, and has been referred to as the "patron saint of the Internet" and "God's influencer".

-A commentator for the Catholic Review has written that skepticism for Acutis's canonisation cause exists among some of the faithful and the secular world, noting that his short life offered few extraordinary actions.
+A commentator for the Catholic Review has written that skepticism for Acutis' canonisation cause exists among some of the faithful and the secular world, noting that his short life offered few extraordinary actions.
 A report by The Economist interviewed childhood friends of Acutis, who recalled him as kind but not necessarily pious or religious.
-Questions have also been raised about financial support provided by Acutis's family, suggesting that it may have accelerated the process; but Fr.
-Nicola Gori, Acutis's postulator, stated that money did not influence the cause.
+Questions have also been raised about financial support provided by Acutis's family, suggesting that it may have accelerated the process.
+Fr.
+Nicola Gori, Acutis' postulator, stated that money did not influence the cause.

 Early life

-Carlo Acutis was born on 3 May 1991 in London as the eldest child of Italian parents, Andrea Acutis and Antonia Salzano, members of wealthy Italian families.
-His grand-father was the famous businessman Carlo Giuseppe Maria Acutis.
+Carlo Acutis was born on 3 May 1991 in London as the eldest child of Italian parents Andrea Acutis and Antonia Salzano, members of wealthy Italian families.
+His grand-father was businessman Carlo Giuseppe Maria Acutis.
 Acutis's parents worked in London and Germany before he was born, and moved back to Italy and settled in Milan shortly after his birth in May 1991.
-His parents were in family businesses: his father's family worked in the Italian insurance industry, and his mother's ran a publishing company.
+His parents were in family businesses: his father's family worked in the Italian insurance industry, and his mother ran a publishing company.
 Acutis's maternal great-grandmother was born in the United States and came from a family of landowners in New York.
 Aside from a few visits to a day care centre, most of Acutis's early care came from nannies.

-In September 1997 Acutis attended his first primary school, the San Carlo Institute in Milan.
+In September 1997, Acutis attended his first primary school, the San Carlo Institute in Milan.
 As the school was at a distance from their home, three months later he transferred to the Marcelline Tommaseo Institute, run by the Sisters of St. Marcellina.
 Upon completing middle school, Acutis went on to the Jesuit Instituto Leone XIII high school.